Service brief · Chapter I · Incorporation

 Shares, capital, and shareholders

-Capital sits in two layers.
-Authorised capital is the ceiling fixed in the MoA — the maximum the company is permitted to issue.
-Paid-up capital is what is actually issued and paid for.
-Almost every company is incorporated with paid-up well below authorised, leaving room to issue more shares later without amending the MoA.
+Your company's capital comes in two forms.
+Authorised capital is the maximum the company is allowed to issue — set as a ceiling in the founding document.
+Paid-up capital is what has actually been issued and paid for.
+Most companies start with paid-up far below the authorised limit.
+This gives you room to issue more shares later without having to change the founding document.

 Who runs the company